chakra-ui/zag/.changeset/smart-buckets-look.md

 "@zag-js/popover": patch
 ---

-Set Popover to be portalled by default
+Set popover to be portalled by default